oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 **Note:** Be careful about trying to install Oppia if you have the Python [Anaconda platform](https://www.anaconda.com/) installed.
 We've received a bunch of reports that installation is tricky in that environment (there are lots of small things that get in the way), and that the solution is to use the standard python installation (via e.g. homebrew) instead.

-## Macs with M1 chips
+## Macs with Apple Silicon

-To check whether your Mac has an M1 chip, navigate to the Apple menu and select "About This Mac."
+To check whether your Mac has an Apple Silicon chip (M1/M2/M3 and newer), navigate to the Apple menu and select "About This Mac."
 In the window that opens, check for a "Chip" section.
-If it says "Apple M1" then you have an M1 chip.
+If it says "Apple M1", "Apple M2", "Apple M3", etc., then you have an Apple Silicon Mac.
 Otherwise, you should see an Intel processor listed in the "Processor" section.
 [This article](https://www.howtogeek.com/706226/how-to-check-if-your-mac-is-using-an-intel-or-apple-silicon-processor/) explains in more detail with screenshots if you have trouble.

-If your Mac has an M1 chip, follow these instructions first:
+If your Mac has an Apple Silicon chip, follow these instructions first:

 1. If not yet done so, install Rosetta 2 with the following command:  `softwareupdate --install-rosetta`.
-Rosetta 2 translates Intel-based apps to run on Apple silicon Macs.
+Rosetta 2 translates Intel-based apps to run on Apple Silicon Macs.

    [Rosetta](https://support.apple.com/en-us/HT211861) is Apple's compatibility layer that lets you run apps written for Intel chips on Apple Silicon.
 You can install Rosetta 2 by running: